Ghent Altarpiece: Open view

-The altarpiece was opened on feast days, when the richness, colour and complexity of inner view was intended to contrast with the relative austerity of the outer panels.
+The altarpiece was opened on feast days when the richness, colour and complexity of the inner panels was intended to contrast with the relative austerity of the outer panels.
 As viewed when open, the panels are organised along two registers (levels), and contain depictions of hundreds of figures.
 The upper level consists of seven monumental panels, each almost six feet high, and includes a large central image of Christ flanked by frames showing Mary (left) and John the Baptist (right), which contain over twenty inscriptions each referring to the figures in the central Deësis panels.

 These panels are flanked by two pairs of images on the folding wings.
-The two panel closest to the Deësis show singers in heaven; the outermost pair show Adam and Eve, naked save for strategically placed leaves.
+The two panels closest to the Deësis show singers in heaven; the outermost pair show Adam and Eve, naked save for strategically placed leaves.
 The lower register has a panoramic landscape stretching continuously across five panels.
 While the individual panels of the upper tier clearly contain separate—albeit paired—pictorial spaces, the lower tier is presented as a unified Mise en scène.
 Of the 12 panels, eight have paintings on their reverse visible when the altarpiece is closed.

 Upper register

 Deësis

 The three central upper panels show a Deësis of monumental and enthroned figures, each with a halo.
-They are the Virgin Mary to the left, John the Baptist to the right, and a central figure who may be either God or Christ – a distinction much debated amongst art historians.
+They are the Virgin Mary to the left, John the Baptist to the right and a central figure who may be either God or Christ – a distinction much debated amongst art historians.
 Theories include that the panel shows Christ in Majesty dressed in priestly vestments, God the Father, or the Holy Trinity amalgamated into a single person.
 The figure looks directly towards the viewer with his hand raised in blessing, in a panel filled with inscriptions and symbols.
 There are Greek inscriptions decorated with pearls on the hem of his mantle (possibly a cope, fastened by a bejewelled morse or clasp) which are from Revelation: ("King of Kings, and Lord of Lords").

 The golden brocade on the throne features pelicans and vine, probable references to the blood spilled during the Crucifixion of Jesus.
 Pelicans were at the time believed to spill their own blood to feed their young.
 The vines allude to sacramental wine used to confect the Eucharist.